 At first glance, the digits in Hangul appear to be very similar to Chinese and Japanese characters.
 Still, upon closer inspection, you notice Hangul employs circular loops that are absent from both writing systems.

-Although Japanese and Korean have incorporated Chinese characters into their languages.
-But, they have altered the pronunciation to accommodate their respective sound systems.
+Although Japanese and Koreans have incorporated Chinese characters into their languages, they have altered the pronunciation to accommodate their respective sound systems.

 As a result, knowing Chinese comes in handy when learning Hangul.

-Learning to read and write individual alphabets of Hangul is pretty straightforward.
+Learning to read and write individual Hangul alphabets is pretty straightforward.
 Reading words is where the problem arises.

 Hangul is effortless to memorize logically.
 However, its appearance and writing style make it a little problematic.
 This usually happens beyond the initial level.